 As always, finding a reputable contractor you feel you can trust is how you should start your project.
 Be sure to read reviews, get references, and speak to multiple contractors before hiring.
 Now that you’ve read this article, you know not to book a paint job for the middle of winter during a snow storm.
 If a company you’re considering says it’s no problem, they’re probably not the right ones for the job.
 Look for a company that wants to do a great job the right way, not an okay job right away.

-Once your home is prepped and dry, now is the time to choose a colour.
 This is really up to you and your personal preference, but there are some questions you should ask yourself.
 Is this paint job for you or for potential buyers?
 If you’re planning on painting your home to later sell it, consider going neutral to attract a wider variety of buyers.
 If the colour is for you and you’re planning to stay in your newly painted home for years to come, it’s nice to think of your neighbours and the colours of their homes.
-Will the colour you choose blend nicely into the neighbourhood or will it be an eyesore?
+Will the colour you choose blend nicely into the neighbourhood?
 While we’re all for expressing your personal style, you don’t want to become “that” house on the block that is a real eyesore.

 Now that you know when and how to go about painting the exterior of your house, the only thing left to do is find a company.
 Start on HomeStars and read reviews of companies in your area.
 If you’ve already completed your paint job, be sure to write a review for the company, it helps the whole community.
 Good luck on your next project, and remember, you got this!